-In order for the Chief Coroner to be permitted to disclose personal information (PI) to a prescribed entity under section 52.1(1) of the Coroners Act, the following must occur:

-- 1. The Chief Coroner must enter into an agreement in writing with the prescribed entity. - 2.
-The prescribed entity must have in place practices and procedures ("policies, procedures, and practices") approved by the Information and Privacy Commissioner of Ontario ("IPC") to protect the privacy of individuals whose PI is received and to maintain the confidentiality of that information.
+In order for service providers to be permitted to disclose personal information to a prescribed entity under section 293 of the CYFSA, the prescribed entity must have in place practices and procedures ("policies, procedures, and practices") approved by the Information and Privacy Commissioner of Ontario ("IPC") to protect the privacy of individuals whose personal information it receives and to maintain the confidentiality of that information.
+This requirement is set out in section 293(5) of the CYFSA.

-These practices and procedures must also be reviewed by the IPC every three years from the date of their initial approval in order for the Chief Coroner to be able to continue to disclose PI to a prescribed entity without consent, and in order for the prescribed entity to be able to continue to collect, use, and disclose PI as permitted by the Coroners Act and its regulations.
-This requirement is set out in section 52.1(3) of the Coroners Act.
+These practices and procedures must also be reviewed by the IPC every three years from the date of their initial approval in order for service providers to be able to continue to disclose personal information to a prescribed entity, and in order for the prescribed entity to be able to continue to collect, use, and disclose personal information as permitted by the CYFSA and its regulations.
+This requirement is set out in section 293(7) of the CYFSA.